aus-ref-clim-data-nci/aus-ref-clim-data-nci/README.md

 - Damien Irving, Chloe Mackallah and Claire Trenham from ACS
 - Paola Petrelli from CLEX
 - Other ACS/CLEX staff and community members as required

+### Which datasets?

+We've put together a [short survey](https://forms.gle/4BiXS3wtEPAwCgA6A) to collect information from the Australian climate research community about the datasets (and variables and timescales within those datasets) people would like to see included in the collection.
+We won't be able to support every dataset, but we'll do our best to support those that are widely requested.